 From 2013 to 2015, Dr. Van der Meer worked as a Senior Research Fellow at Harvard Medical School and the Wyss Institute for Biologically Inspired Engineering of Harvard University, Cambridge, MA, USA.
 He actively developed Organ-on-Chip models of the blood-brain barrier and the lung alveolus for the Defense Advanced Research Projects Agency (DARPA) Microphysiological Systems program and coordinated a collaborative project between the Wyss Institute Organ-on-Chip start-up company Emulate, Inc. and Janssen Pharmaceuticals.

 Before joining Harvard University, he was a Post-Doctoral Fellow at Prof. Albert van den Berg’s BIOS/Lab-on-a-Chip group of the University of Twente, The Netherlands.
 During that time, he also served as an Assistant Coordinator for the project ‘Beyond Borders: Organs-on-Chips’ of the Dutch Royal Academy (KNAW).
 This project led to the founding of the Dutch Human Organ and Disease Model Technologies (hDMT) Organ-on-Chip consortium, for which Dr. Van der Meer is the representative of the University of Twente.
-Van der Meer is currently the President of the European Organ-on-Chip Society (EUROoCS) and the Chair of the CEN CENELEC Focus Group for Standardization for Organ-on-Chip (FGOoC).
+Van der Meer is past past-President and board member of the European Organ-on-Chip Society (EUROoCS) and past-Chair of the CEN CENELEC Focus Group for Standardization for Organ-on-Chip (FGOoC).

 Dr. Van der Meer obtained his Ph.D. in Biomedical Engineering from the University of Twente, The Netherlands in 2010, and received his M.Sc. degree in Medical Biology from the University of Groningen, The Netherlands in 2005.